 “A strong central nervous system is a balanced one.”

 The SNS activates what we call our fight or flight response and is what drives us through our day-to-day tasks.
 The PSNS, on the other hand, is the part of the central nervous system that controls and regulates our autonomic functions such as breathing, heart rate, metabolism and homeostasis.
 When our PSNS is activated, blood is directed to our digestive organs, endocrine glands, and lymphatic system.

 What’s interesting is that our breath is the only part of the autonomic nervous system that we CAN control and this is the reason why pranayama breathing exercises are so effective in strengthening our nervous system!

-Research has shown that regular practice of pranayama elevates levels of Gamma-Aminobutyric Acid (GABA) and regulates the hypothalamic-pituitary-adrenal (HPA) axis due to its amazing ability to reduce stress, anxiety and depression.
-This, in turn, contributes to better hormonal balance and sense of well-being.
+Research has shown that regular practice of pranayama elevates levels of Gamma-Aminobutyric Acid (GABA) and regulates the hypothalamic-pituitary-adrenal (HPA) axis, due to its amazing ability to reduce stress, anxiety and depression.
+This, in turn, contributes to better hormonal balance and a sense of well-being.

 Circulation is super important for our reproductive organs to function properly, particularly in supplying the glands and organs with nutrients and oxygen-rich blood.
 If we look at the way the chakra system and the endocrine system are built, we see they’re very much alike.

 So as we work through the chakras in yoga, we’re also stimulating, freeing and regulating the function of the endocrine glands responsible for our hormone production.

 Reproductive conditions like PCOS, endometriosis, fibroids, heavy bleeding, mid-cycle cramps, pelvic congestion, PMDD, and even PMS are caused by an imbalance of hormone production, low hormone metabolism, and stagnation of hormones and waste products.